 Use atomic variables where appropriate to avoid data races.

 Use mutexes appropriately to protect accesses to non-atomic shared objects.
+Where mutexes are used, the programmer must show that there are no paths in the program where a release can be missed, either because of conditional code or other mechanisms

 Use “volatile sig_atomic_t” to protect data shared with signal handlers in a single-threaded environment.